mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 ```

 There, much better now.

+!!! tip
+    Setting up the keyboard input also makes gamepads work.
+Check the [Controls](../../user-guide/controls) page to see how are they related.

 For some reason, I also see one extra row on the screen when I start scrolling down; not sure if that's a bug or a feature, but to make sure only the rows in the lower half of the screen are visible, I set `clip` on the `ListView`: